Nickz7546/Sunday-Night-Suicide-Source-Android/README.md

 # Sunday Night Suicide Android Port
 Port By MaysLastPlay

-Mod By The_Mayz Amd His Team
+Mod By The_Mayz And His Team